wit4401/wit4401/README.md

 * MATH 471: Numerical Methods
   * Interpolation, functional approximation, numerical differentiation and integration, nonlinear equations, numerical solutions of differential equations, analysis of error.

+<h2 align="center">Future Courses</h2>

+* COSC 311: Introduction to Data Visualization and Interpretation
+  * Provides a foundation in the area of data science based on data curation and statistical analysis.
+Learn data analysis concepts and techniques that facilitate making decisions from a rich data set.
+Investigate data concepts, metadata creation and interpretation, machine learning, and basics of information visualization.
+Learn fundamentals about data standards and methods for organizing, curating, preserving data for reuse, drawing conclusions and making decisions from data.
+Understand how to use data analysis tools for data manipulation, analysis and visualization.
+Includes discussions on diverse issues around data, including technologies, behaviors, organizations, policies and society.
+* COSC 426: Software Engineering II
+  * Study of conventional and object oriented software engineering principles and methods: the human computer interface, requirements analysis, prototyping, software design, system models, use of tools, project management, implementation, testing strategies, software metrics, maintenance, quality assurance, ethics and professional responsibility.
+Use of standards, verification and validation, configuration management, quality assurance and human factors.
+Student teams will analyze a real world problem and design, implement, document and test a software system based upon the specified requirements.
+* COSC 450: Operating Systems
+  * Analysis of the operating system, the program which supervises the activity of the computer.
+Study of processes, interprocess communication, scheduling, I/O systems, deadlock, file systems, memory management, security/protection mechanisms and resource allocation.
+* COSC/MATH 495: Directed Consulting
+  * Provides teams of 3-12 students with experience in using mathematical and computing tools to solve real-world problems posed by a client organization, such as a research institute, business or industry.
+Combines individual and group work, and requires the presentation of a written and oral report to the client organization and the department.

 <h2 align="center">Projects</h2>

 * Textual Baseline Project: Software Engineering Project (COSC 425/426 | Fall 2022-Spring 2023)